 ToggleHow Fishing Lures Work

-Fishing lures are typically designed for a specific species of fish [2], making them more effective than generic fishing lures.
-For instance, a trout lure might be very different from a bass lure or a marlin lure.
-This specificity allows the lure to imitate the natural prey of the target fish, increasing your chances of making a successful catch.
+Fishing lures tend to be designed for a specific species of fish [2], rather than being general fishing lures.
+For example, a trout lure may be very different from a bass lure or a marlin lure.
+In this way, a trout lure can closely imitate the trout’s natural prey, and your chance of making a catch will be higher.

 Jigs

-While jig baits can be used for almost all types of gamefish, they work particularly well with fish that feed on the riverbed.
-Many anglers also prefer jigs for bass fishing, as they are attracted to the irregular ‘jiggling’ movement of the lure through the water.
-Jigs are primarily used in freshwater, but they can also be effective in saltwater.
+While jig bait can be used for almost all types of gamefish, they work particularly well with fish that feed on the riverbed.
+Many anglers also use jigs for bass fishing, as they are drawn to the irregular ‘jiggling’ movement through the water.
+Jigs are mainly used for fishing in freshwater, but you can also use them in saltwater if you like.

 Spinners